Team Compass provides you with visual reports on work progress, employee satisfaction, goal progress and more.

 - Benefits: the new system needs to have benefits for every employee.
 For people to adopt new systems, they must have a crystal-clear understanding of how it helps them personally.
 While pleasing their manager motivates some people, helping themselves is a motivation for all ambitious employees.

-In Weekdone, we do everything in our power to support the onboarding process.
-Our customer success team does team trainings, product demos, and monthly check-ins.
+Should you want to test out new software, rest assured that Weekdone will do everything in our power to support the onboarding process.
+Our customer success team is happy to offer team training, product demos, and monthly check-ins.

 This makes sure your company can maximize the benefits out of our service.
 If you need any help using Weekdone, don’t hesitate to contact us.
 We take great pride in helping teams improve their performance.